The Ultimate Zanzibar Visitor’s Guide

 The Old Fort in Stone Town.

-Sometimes referred to as the Arab For, the Old For is the oldest building in Stone Town.
+Sometimes referred to as the Arab For, the Old Fort is the oldest building in Stone Town.
 It is also one of the city’s largest tourist attractions.
 The fort is open to visitors if you’d like to tour it.
 You will often see vendors selling merchandise inside the fort walls.
 It also includes a restaurant and, on most nights, has live music and dancing.
-It is an incredible atmosphere in the open-air amphitheater.
+There is an incredible atmosphere in the open-air amphitheater.

 The Rock Restaurant